 Verifying your installation¶

 After installing Corrfunc, you should run the integrated test suite to make sure that the package was installed correctly.
-If you installed from source, then type the following in the root package directory,
+If you installed from source, then run the following sequence from the repository root directory:

 Once you have installed the package, see Getting started with Corrfunc for instructions on how to get up and running.